 Inexperienced designers tend to cram too many items into their papers.
 The sophisticated use of white space distinguishes the specialists.
-The region in a design that is not fill by any visual or written feature is white space or negative space.
+The region in a design that is not filled by any visual or written feature is white or negative space.
 It gives the eye more breathing space, improves legibility, and improves the overall graphic layout.
 Enough white space should be used to make them look tidy enhance legibility, comprehension.
 You might also use the negative space in innovative ways, as in the example above, where it was used to shape the number “2.”

 Add Separation lines

 Also, the simplest of designs benefit from the use of separation lines.
 Experiment with various conduits, such as flat, dotted, and dashed, to see which one fits well with the look you want to achieve.
-Lines colors were use to distinguish the various textual elements of the invitation in the design illustration.
+Lines colors were used to distinguish the various textual elements of the invitation in the design illustration.
 This style can also be seen on posters and other designs that involve some element separation.

 Flat design is your friend